Updated: Mar 9

 The 3-story building will be clad in a mix of corrugated metal and tan colored brick.
 All of the apartment units are 1-bedroom units.
 The retail space is a small one at only 735sf and will front Nottingham instead of Macklind.
 The parking garage will feature 20 spaces and a place to lock up bikes.
 The garage will be accessible from Nottingham and from the alley.

-The site is owned by "Macklind School House LLC".
-The same entity owns the recently redeveloped church across the street, which itself is an apartment building.
+The project has been proposed by Matt Salviccio under the LLC "Macklind School House LLC".
+Mr. Salviccio also owns the recently redeveloped church across the street, which itself is an apartment building.
 A zoning permit for this property, whose address is 4719-23 Macklind, was submitted on September 2nd, 2020.
 The architect is JEMA, which has designed similar sized projects in neighborhoods through the City.
 An estimated cost is not given.

 If built, the project will also require the demolition of a house on Nottingham.
 The project will complete the redevelopment of the former Macklind Avenue Deli site, which caught on fire on July 4th, 2018.
 The cause of the fire is suspected to be fireworks.
 A portion of the site is occupied by Clementine's Creamery, which opened last year in a UIC designed building.
 Clementine's will remain.